ibm-cloud-docs/workload-protection/cspm-implement.md

 Verifying the integration by following the next steps:
 - In your {{site.data.keyword.sysdigsecure_short}} instance, select **Sources / {{site.data.keyword.cloud_notm}} Account**.
 You should see your {{site.data.keyword.cloud_notm}} account with the `Active` status.
 The status can take a few minutes to be updated.
 - Access to your {{site.data.keyword.sysdigsecure_short}} instance by clicking in **Open dashboard**, your account will be listed under **Integrations / Cloud Accounts**.
 - In your {{site.data.keyword.sysdigsecure_short}}, access **Inventory** and review the list of {{site.data.keyword.cloud_notm}} resources of your account.
-You have available many predefined filters you can use or the search box to filter by resource type or resource name.
-By clicking in each resource, you can review the resource configuration, the Posture controls applied against it and the results of the evaluation.
+You have many predefined filters available that you can choose from.
+Alternatively, you can use the search box to filter by resource type or resource name.
+By clicking in each resource, you can review the resource configuration, the posture controls applied against it and the results of the evaluation.
-- By accessing to **Posture / Compliance**, you can review the results of the available frameworks (such as {{site.data.keyword.cloud_notm}} Framework for Financial Services) of your {{site.data.keyword.cloud_notm}} resources.
+- By accessing **Posture / Compliance**, you can review the results of the available frameworks (such as {{site.data.keyword.cloud_notm}} Framework for Financial Services) of your {{site.data.keyword.cloud_notm}} resources.

 ## Disabling CSPM for {{site.data.keyword.cloud_notm}} with the CLI
 {: #cspm-implement-disable}